cmhac/enforce-notebook-run-order/docs/README.rst

 Usage
 -----

-This script can be used as a standalone script, or as a pre-commit hook.
+This script can be used as a standalone script, or as a `pre-commit hook <https://pre-commit.com/>`__.

 Standalone
 ^^^^^^^^^^